Magnetic Coupling Magnet Assembly

-The design and manufacture of Magnetic Assemblies is one of Bunting’s Magnet specialties.
-Such Magnetic Assemblies are supplied to companies across the European manufacturing sector.
-To explain in greater detail, we examine one specific Magnetic Assembly.
+Bunting specialises in the design and manufacture of bespoke and often complex Magnet Assemblies.
+Such assemblies are supplied to companies across the European manufacturing sector.
+To explain in greater detail, we examine one specific Magnet Assembly designed for a magnetic coupling.

 The components shown in the photograph are part of a high performance magnetic coupling.
 A magnetic coupling is a coupling that transfers torque from one shaft by using a magnetic field rather than a physical mechanical connection.